mantidproject/mantid/dev-docs/source/WritingCustomConvertToMDTransformation.rst

 over the whole workspace::

  /** initialize all internal variables used for transformation of workspace into MD workspace
-    WorkspaceDescritpion -- the workspace description obtained on the first stage of the transformation */ plugin->initialize(WorkspaceDescritpion);
+    WorkspaceDescription -- the workspace description obtained on the first stage of the transformation */ plugin->initialize(WorkspaceDescription);
-  /** calculate generic variables, which usually placed in logs and do not depend on detectors positions
+  /** calculate generic variables, which are usually placed in logs and do not depend on detectors positions
-     or neutron counts (e.g. temperature) and place these values into proper position in coordinates vector. */ if(!plugin->calcGenericVariables(std::vector<coord_t> &Coord, size_t N_Dimensions))return; // finish if these data are out of range requested
+     or neutron counts (e.g. temperature) and place these values into proper position in the coordinates vector. */ if(!plugin->calcGenericVariables(std::vector<coord_t> &Coord, size_t N_Dimensions))
+      return; // finish if these data are out of range requested

   for(i in array of detectors)
   {
        /** Here we calculate all MD coordinates which depend on detectors position only.
-           The plugin also changes the internal plugin values which depend on detector's position e.g. sets up the unit conversion */ if(!plugin->calcYDepCoordinates(std::vector<coord_t> &Coord,size_t i))cycle;  // skip detector if these data are out of range requested
+The plugin also changes the internal plugin values which depend on detector's position e.g. sets up the unit conversion */ if(!plugin->calcYDepCoordinates(std::vector<coord_t> &Coord,size_t i))
+           continue;  // skip detector if these data are out of range requested

        /** obtain signal and error, array, corresponding to the i-th detector */ spectra[i] = InputWorkspace->getSpectraCorrespondingToTheDetector(size_t i);